IMP1/silent-running/README.md

   - [ ] settings

 ## 1.0.0
-  all the above polish/* branches done.
+<sup>all the above polish/* branches done</sup>

+This is the finished game, releasable.

 # Ideas